grafeas/kritis/install.md

 helm install ./kritis-charts/
 ```

-Using the --set flag, you can set custom installion values:
+You may use the --set flag, to override the installation defaults:

 |  Value                | Default      | Description  |
 |-----------------------|--------------|--------------|